Updated 7/6/18 — Current Cash Back Total: $1,022.77

 If you enter your credit card numbers into the Earny app, and make a purchase with the card, Earny will track those purchases as well.

-For example, Earny will monitor Chase credit card purchases for 60 days, and Citibank credit card purchases for 90 days (per the existing price protection policies for each card.)
+For example, Earny will monitor Citibank credit card purchases for 90 days (per the existing price protection policies for that card, which can be subject to change.)

 The benefit in letting Earny do this is the convenience of letting him do all the work for you.